-Since price tracking began 35 years ago, there has never been a decrease in fancy colour diamond value at dealer level.
+Since price tracking began 35 years ago, the rarer fancy colour diamonds have not decreased in value at dealer level.
 This differentiates from their colourless counterpart which have been subject to varying pricing fluctuations in adverse economic conditions.

 The individual colours in all natural diamonds whether colourless or faint yellow to fancy colour originates with the absorption of white light entering a diamond.
 White light is composed of varying spectral colours and are absorbed in diamonds owing to the atomic structure and inclusion of trace elements within a diamond.

 There are four types of atomic structure of diamond and the most predominant is Type 1a which is composed of nitrogen atoms and constitute up to 98% of all colourless to faint yellow diamonds on the market.
 The remaining 2% include Type 1b diamonds which have isolated nitrogen atoms and are brown, yellow and orange in colour.
 Type 11a diamonds are nitrogen free and colourless and include some of the rarest pink diamonds and Type 11b are blue and very rare due to trace elements of boron.

 The colour in pink, purple and red diamonds are caused by high temperature and pressure during diamond growth which caused tensions and deformation within the lattice, the arrangement of atoms within a diamond crystal.
 The green colour comes from the presence of uranium in the immediate vicinity during diamond growth.

 The grading of fancy colours are very different to grading colourless to faint yellow diamonds.
 Fancy colour grading begins beyond the grade Z on the colour grading scale.
 While colourless, near colourless, faint and light diamond colours are graded from the face-down position.
 Grading laboratories assess fancy colour diamonds from the face-up or top view of the diamond.
 Graders evaluate the hue, tone, and saturation of each diamond.